The Most Read Saturday Essays of 2022

-Before digging into the 2021 countdown, here’s a brief paragraph to spell out for the uninitiated how the “Saturday Essay” feature works:
+Before digging into the 2022 countdown, here’s the standard paragraph that spells out for the uninitiated how the “Saturday Essay” feature works:

 PDD publishes an essay on most Saturdays — like three out of every four weeks or so.
 Yours truly, Paul Lundgren, is the editor.
 A small group of writers are featured somewhat regularly, but anyone is welcome and encouraged to submit a piece for consideration.
 Shoot an email to paul @ perfectduluthday.com to inquire.